streamlit/docs/content/deploy/community-cloud/get-started/quickstart.md

 ## Publish your changes

-1. On the left navigation bar, click the source control icon.
+1. In the left navigation bar, click the source control icon.

 <div style={{ maxWidth: '90%', margin: 'auto' }}>
 <Image alt="See your deployed Streamlit app" src="/images/streamlit-community-cloud/deploy-template-blank-codespace-edit-source-control.png" />